blakeaa827/llm-system-prompts/generate-filename-from-email-headers.md

     - `company-name`: The name of the primary external company involved, derived from email domains.
     - `subject`: A concise version of the meeting subject.

-- You will receive meeting invite headers enclosed in triple backticks (``` ```).

-- Your task is to process the meeting invite headers that will be provided where it says `[PASTE THE MEETING INVITE HEADERS HERE]` and generate the filename.
+- Your task is to process the meeting invite headers that will be provided and generate the filename.

 - Ensure you follow ALL these instructions when creating your output.